emer/axon/README.md

 ### SendSpike

-For each Neuron, if `Spike != 0`, then iterate over `SendPrjns` for that layer, and for each sending Synapse, `Prjn.GScale.Scale` (computed projection scaling, see [Projection scaling](#projection-scaling)) is multiplied by the synaptic weight `Wt`, and added into the `GBuf` buffer for each receiving neuron, at the ring index for `Com.Delay` (such that it will be added that many cycles later in `GFmSpikes`).
+For each Neuron, if `Spike != 0`, then iterate over `SendPrjns` for that layer, and for each sending Synapse, `Prjn.GScale.Scale` (computed projection scaling, see [Projection scaling](#projection-scaling)) is multiplied by the synaptic weight `Wt`, and added into the `GBuf` buffer for each receiving neuron, at the ring index for `Com.Delay` (such that it will be added that many cycles later in `PrjnGatherSpikes`).
 The `PIBuf` for the inhibitory pool of each receiving neuron is also incremented.

 This is expensive computationally because it requires traversing all of the synapses for each sending neuron, in a sparse manner due to the fact that few neurons are typically spiking at any given cycle.